-Due to ISG 2020 being postponed to October 7-9, 2020 it has been decided to publish a "Second Call for Abstracts".
-The purpose is to provide the opportunity to publish research results that were not mature enough by the original deadline in November 2019.
-We are particularly interested in abstracts that highlight the important role gerontechnology can play in a period of viral pandemic that we are now experiencing.
+Due to ISG 2020 being postponed to October 6-9, 2020 it was decided to publish a "Second Call for Abstracts".
+The purpose was to provide the opportunity to publish research results that were not mature enough by the original deadline in November 2019.
+We were particularly interested in abstracts that highlight the important role gerontechnology can play in a period of viral pandemic that we are now experiencing.
 These abstracts can provide the basis for a separate session at the conference.

 Format to be used is Format No.1 - Free Paper or Poster

 Click here to download an abstract template.
 For references use APA style, not Vancouver.

 Please provide the following information in your email:

 - Abstract category #